 The asset allocation of the Fund is 100% towards direct real estate assets, therefore, the Fund does not have any direct exposures in investee entities nor other types of exposures to investee entities.
 All assets of the Fund align with the E/S characteristics, since the Fund's objectives apply to the entire portfolio.
-As at 30 September 2023, 81.2% of the Fund's investments qualify as sustainable investments under the SFDR (#1A).
-As at 30 September 2023, 0% of the Fund's investments qualify as Taxonomy-aligned.
-SFDR and EU Taxonomy legislation regarding the required minimum safeguards on human rights that was interpreted differently than before, resulted in 0% of the Fund's investments to qualify as Taxonomy-aligned.
+As at 30 September 2024, 90.7% of the Fund's investments qualify as sustainable investments under the SFDR (#1A).
+As at 30 September 2024, 87.0% of the Fund's investments qualify as Taxonomy-aligned.